hueyjj/bella/README.md

 (where control + c content lives) and whatever is highlighted.
 Then it just passes that information to youtube-dl and let it do the hard work.

-Usually this how it would used:
+Usually this how it would be used:
 1. Run bella.exe and hope that no dialog pop up (errors)
 2. Control + 9 to check if a balloon tip comes up
 3. Highlight link in the browser